Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Methodology

-In order to alleviate this, initially $\Psi(\nn)$ is optimized using Particle-Swarm-Optimization (PSO) with carefully generated initial points for the particles to ensure convergence.
-In particular, a set of candidate normals is generated that are likely to be in the neighborhood of the true normal.
-This is done by taking random $\KK$-sets of dimensionally reduced pixels ($\yy{i}$) which are reasonably far apart and calculating the normal of the hyperplane on which these pixels lie (this is well defined if the pixels are chosen to be Linearly Independent).
-If $B \in \real^{\KK \times \KK}$ is a matrix that has the chosen $\KK$ pixels as columns, the candidate normal corresponding to this random set, $\nn$, is given by \eqref{eq:nn-candidate}.
-This is done several times to generate a set of candidates $\mathcal{N}$.
-It can be shown that if the candidate pixels are reasonably uniformly lit the candidate normal will be close to the true normal.
-Since many such candidates are generated certain portion is likely to be in the neighborhood of the true normal.
+In order to alleviate this, initially \(\Psi(\nn)\) is optimized using Particle-Swarm-Optimization (PSO) with carefully generated initial points for the particles to ensure convergence.
+In particular, a set of candidate normals is generated that is likely to be in the neighborhood of the true normal.
+This is done by taking random \(\KK\)-sets of dimensionally reduced pixels (\(\yy{i}\)) which are reasonably far apart and calculating the normal of the hyperplane on which these pixels lie (this is well defined if the pixels are chosen to be linearly independent and ill-conditioned sets are rejected).
+If \(B \in \real^{\KK \times \KK}\) is a matrix that has the chosen \(\KK\) pixels as columns, the candidate normal corresponding to this random set, \(\nn\), is given by \eqref{eq:nn-candidate} (see Appendix~\ref{appendix:candidate-normal}).